 - Email me at email@example.com I check my email constantly.

-- Use slack with @josemvidal to ask quick questions.
+- gitter with @josemvidal to ask quick questions.

-- Check my Office Hours to see if you can drop by by office in SWGN 3A51.
+- Office Hours: see my calendar, drop by SWGN 3A51 during the listed Office Hours.
 Or email me for an appointment.

 Text: There is no required textbook for this class.
 But, you will find my reading recommendations at the end of each one of the Lectures pages.